jonsb-coding/Weather_Data_Pull/README.md

    * Southern Hemisphere - Cloudiness (%) vs. Latitude
    * Northern Hemisphere - Wind Speed (mph) vs. Latitude
    * Southern Hemisphere - Wind Speed (mph) vs. Latitude

+  #### VacationPy Desctiption

+  This code will
+    * First pull the data frame from WeatherPy
+    * Create a heat map for each location in the data frame and measure by humidity
+    * Apply restrictions to the data frame and create new results data frame named hotel_df
+    * run a google maps api request to get closest hotel to citys in hotel_df and label locations on heat map